 Before we begin, here are some interesting things to know about Iguazu Falls (at the very least, they may help you at trivia night!).

-- If you missed it in the intro above, Iguazu Falls is made up of 200-300 waterfalls spread across 3 kilometres.
+- Iguazu Falls is made up of 200-300 waterfalls spread across 3 kilometres.
 The number of waterfalls fluctuates seasonally, with more waterfalls appearing (obviously) during the wet season.

-- Every second, 1,500 cubic metres of water gushes out of the falls.
+- Every second, 1,500 cubic metres of water gush out of the falls.

 - While Victoria Falls in Zimbabwe/Zambia is taller than Iguazu Falls, Iguazu is wider.
 Iguazu falls is also twice as tall as Niagara Falls (and, again, much, much wider).